-Office furniture disposal guide
+Office clearance guide

+Planning an office clearance?
 If you’re moving office or having a refit and need to throw out some furniture or other office junk but are unsure what to do next, here is a guide to help you through the process:

 - Clarify exactly what needs to go